zoran-horvat/price-calculator-kata/README.md

 Customer wants to be able to specify tax percentage.

 Write code which displays base price and price with tax for a product.
-Sample product: Title = “The Little Prince”, UPC=12345, price=$20.25.

 **Definition of done:**

+Sample product: Book with title = “The Little Prince”, UPC=12345, price=$20.25.

-“The Little Prince” price reported as $20.25 before tax and $24.30 after 20% tax.
+Product price reported as $20.25 before tax and $24.30 after 20% tax.

-“The Little Prince” price reported as $20.25 before tax and $24.50 after 21% tax.
+Product price reported as $20.25 before tax and $24.50 after 21% tax.

 **2. DISCOUNT**